If you could live forever . . . would you?

 They leave us no choice.

-A 2018 DEBUT TO WATCH OUT FOR AS SELECTED BY INDEPENDENT, GRAZIA, THE BOOKSELLER, THE RUMPUS AND AN ELLE AND STYLIST RECOMMENDED SUMMER READ.
+AS FEATURED ON BBC.COM.
+A 2018 DEBUT TO WATCH OUT FOR AS SELECTED BY INDEPENDENT, GRAZIA, THE BOOKSELLER AND THE RUMPUS AND AN ELLE, STYLIST AND I MAGAZINE RECOMMENDED SUMMER READ.

 'Original and subversive.'
 Independent